Ernie van Biljon wouldn’t take no for an answer, so I got to go to America as a Rotary exchange student back in 1973.

 America, America, and America I replied – and I want to go to a small town, not a big city.

-Well, they selected me anyway, but decided, “OK, smartass,” and dispatched me to Apache, Oklahoma, population 1500.
+Well, they selected me anyway, but decided, “OK, smartass,” and dispatched me to Apache, Oklahoma, USA, population 1500.

 “There are two strict rules” they told us sternly: “No Falling In Love; and Strictly No Driving while you’re there.”